MP Estate Planning UK

 The Impact of Gifting on Inheritance Tax

 Understanding how gifts affect your estate is crucial for effective inheritance tax planning.
-Gifting can significantly alter the value of your estate, thereby influencing the amount of inheritance tax payable upon your passing.
+Gifting can significantly alter the value of your estate, thereby influencing the amount of IHT payable upon your death.

 How Gifts Affect Your Estate

-To mitigate this, it’s essential to understand the rules surrounding gifts and inheritance tax.
-For instance, certain gifts are exempt from inheritance tax, such as gifts to your spouse or civil partner, gifts to charity, and gifts made as part of your normal expenditure.
+It’s essential to understand the rules surrounding gifts and IHT.
+Certain gifts are immediately exempt regardless of the seven-year survival period, including gifts to your spouse or civil partner, gifts to registered charities, and gifts made as part of your normal expenditure out of income (provided they form a regular pattern and come from surplus income, not capital).

 Potential Tax Implications

 The tax implications of gifting can be complex.
-If you survive for more than three years after making a gift, taper relief may apply, reducing the amount of inheritance tax payable on the gift.
-For more information on inheritance tax and how it applies to your estate, it’s advisable to consult with a professional.
+If you survive for more than three years after making a gift that exceeds your nil rate band, taper relief may apply, reducing the rate of IHT payable on the gift.
+For more information on inheritance tax planning and how it applies to your estate, it’s advisable to consult with a specialist estate planning adviser.

 By understanding the impact of gifting on inheritance tax, you can make informed decisions about your estate planning, potentially reducing the tax burden on your loved ones.